Slaves of the Mastery: Plot summary

 Finally free to leave, Ira Hath asserts that they must seek out the homeland, as "the wind is rising".
 Though many of the Manth people choose to stay behind and make a life for themselves where they are, a small group resolve to trust in Ira's prophecy, and together along with Sisi and her servant Lunki, they set out in search of the homeland.

+Reception

+James Delingpole of The Daily Telegraph called the novel "sophisticated, tightly drawn and gripping", writing that "some of its intellectual themes and political complexities are awfully grown up."
+The Guardian called it a "really good adventure" and a "thoughtful, imaginative and relentlessly readable novel touched by tenderness for the bravery and foolishness of human beings."
+Jennifer L. Branch of CM : Canadian Review of Materials called it a "gripping and suspenseful read" and praised the characterisation.